Updated: Sep 9

-What have you done for self-care today?
+What have you done for your self-care today?
 No, seriously, create a list of all the things you did to take care of yourself so far today.
-Guys, brushing your teeth and taking a shower don’t count.
+Include everything from brushing your teeth and taking a shower to drinking water.

 Look at your list.
 If you have fewer than two things on your list, it’s time to take a mindful look at how you’re spending your time.

 Sleeping well, eating well and exercising every day are the bare minimum.
 The.
 Bare.
 Minimum.
 We need to be doing these things every day to feel our best and brightest.